• Skip to primary navigation

 Jump to Recipe Print Recipe

-Ven Pongal is a traditional south indian breakfast made by cooking rice with moong dal & tempered spices and flavoured with ghee and cashews.
-Pongal often called as Ven Pongal or Kara Pongal or Ghee Pongal is a staple for breakfast in South Indian homes.
-How to make Pongal is explained in this post with step by step pictures and video.
+Ven Pongal is a traditional South Indian breakfast made by cooking rice with moong dal, tempered spices, flavored with ghee and garnished with cashews.
+Pongal often called as Ven Pongal or Khara Pongal or Ghee Pongal is a staple for breakfast in South Indian homes.
+Learn to make Ven Pongal the perfect way with step by step pictures and video.

 About Ven Pongal

-Ven Pongal is a savory dish made with rice and moong dal as main ingredients along with temperings, cashews and ghee.
-Ven Pongal is typically served with coconut chutney and sambar, and is loved for its melt in the mouth texture.
-Even kids find it easy to eat as it is goey and has a melt in the mouth texture.
+Ven Pongal is a savory dish made with rice and moong dal as main ingredients along with tempering, cashews and ghee.
+Ven Pongal is typically served with coconut chutney, sambar, and is loved for its melt in the mouth texture, even kids love it.

 Ven Pongal is a delicious, filling and hearty meal that is popular with people of all ages.
 Pongal is made by first roasting then washing rice, moong dal and then cooking them together in a pressure cooker with water until soft.
 The cooked mixture is then tempered with cumin seeds, black pepper, grated ginger, hing, cashews and curry leaves and is served hot.